Rohan7511/404brainnotfound/README.md

 Our app stands out by merging **real-time air quality data** with **personalized health recommendations**.
 Unlike static dashboards, our platform actively:

-- ⚠️ **Notifies users of health risks** based on their current location and pollutant thresholds.
+- ⚠️ **Notifies users of health risks** base on location entered or selected and pollutant thresholds.
 - 📊 **Empowers individuals** — especially those with respiratory issues — to make safer, smarter choices.

 ## ⚙️ Installation